zumoskala/junior-frontend/README.md

 I had a problem with deploying my app to github pages.
 While it was built correctly, after running 'npm run deploy' command I got an error saying:

-"git-upload-pack '.': git-upload-pack: command not found
+`git-upload-pack '.': git-upload-pack: command not found
 fatal: Could not read from remote repository.

 Please make sure you have the correct access rights